Saint Peter of Alcantara Parish Church (Pakil): Our Lady of Turumba

 The Nuestra Señora de los Dolores de Turumba (Our Lady of Sorrows of Turumba) is a 9 by 11 in oil on canvas painting of the Virgin Mary.
 It is a replica of Nuestra Señora de las Antiguas, which was found by fishermen on September 15, 1788, after a storm.
 It was found floating in Laguna de Bay on the bank of the Matamig River and its presence began the devotion of Our Lady by the church.
 The Turumba Festival in honor of the Our Lady of Sorrows is the "largest and longest religious celebration in the country".
 It consists of seven Turumba novenas, or lupi, for seven months commemorating the seven sorrows of the Virgin Mary.

+The Primera Replica of Nuestra Señora de los Dolores de Turumba enshrined to its chapel housing the original framed image.